wintercircle/drone-rancher/DOCS.md

 **Optional**
 * **compose_file** - The compose file with which to use to deploy services to rancher
   * If not provided leaves out of the call, rancher-compose will use docker-compose.yml in that case
-* **services** - A comma separated list of services declared in the docker-compose file to upgrade, if not provided defaults to all
+* **services** - A comma separated list of services declared in the docker-compose file to upgrade
+  * If not provided defaults to all
 * **stack** - The stack to deploy
+  * If not provided defaults to name of repository

 The following is a sample drone-rancher configuration in your